Xithrius/Xythrion-legacy/README.md

 ### [v2.0](!https://github.com/Xithrius/Xythrion/releases/tag/v2.0)
 #### Added:
 - Motivation to actually do this project.
-- Documentation that's actually useful
+- Documentation that's actually useful.
 - Tables instead of weird broken graphs, and replaced the void with more graphs.
 -

 #### Changed:
 - Importing from `modules/`.